 |Other Asian languages (Dravidian languages such as Malayalam, Telugu, Tamil, Turkish)|

 |Other Pacific Island languages (Chamorro, Hawaiian, Ilocano, Indonesian, Samoan)|

 In recent years, there has been an increase in the percentage of U.S. residents who primarily speak a language other than English.
-According to the 2000 census, 47.0 million (18 percent) of the 262.4 million people aged 5 years and older spoke a language other than English at home.
-This percentage increased from 14 percent in 1990 and from 11 percent in 1980.
+According to the 2007-2011 American Community Survey, 58.0 million (20 percent) of the 286.4 million people aged 5 years and older spoke a language other than English at home.
+This percentage increased from 18 percent in 2000 and from 14 percent in 1990.

-In 2000, approximately 4.5 percent of the U.S. population could have been considered linguistically isolated due to their inability to speak English well.
-Among certain subpopulations, however, the percentage of people who said they spoke English less than very well was high: 51 percent of individuals spoke an Asian or Pacific Island language, 49 percent spoke Spanish, and 34 percent spoke another Indo-European language.
+During 2007-2011, approximately 5 percent of the U.S. population could have been considered linguistically isolated due to their inability to speak English well.
+Among certain subpopulations, however, the percentage of people who said they spoke English less than very well was high: 48 percent of individuals spoke an Asian or Pacific Island language, 45 percent spoke Spanish, and 32 percent spoke another Indo-European language.
 The types of languages spoken within linguistically isolated households across the United States vary by region.

 The language barrier between individuals who speak English "not well" or "not at all" and the general population may pose a barrier to receipt of medical and social services.
 The inability to speak English well can also slow down immigrants' process of adjustment to the new society that they had entered.
 Finally, low English proficiency can limit students' acquisition of English or mastery of academic content.